Healthdirect Free Australian health advice you can count on.

 • problems with speaking, breathing or chewing

-An orthodontist can also assess children’s developing teeth and jaws, and help manage thumb or finger-sucking habits.
+An orthodontist can also check your child's developing teeth and jaws.
+They can help manage thumb or finger-sucking habits.

 What happens during orthodontic treatment?

-The orthodontist will probably talk to you and examine your mouth and face.
-You might be asked to have x-rays or have plaster models of your teeth made.
+The orthodontist will talk to you and examine your mouth and face.
+They will:

-They will discuss the treatment they recommend.
-Treatment often involves using appliances called braces to straighten crooked teeth or to correct problems with the bite.
+They will talk to you about a treatment plan.
+Treatment often involves using braces or an aligner to straighten crooked teeth or to correct problems with your bite.

 Wearing braces might feel strange in the beginning.
-If your discomfort doesn’t disappear, tell your orthodontist.
-They might be able to make adjustments.
+If your discomfort doesn't get better, tell your orthodontist.
+They might be able to make some adjustments.

 How long does orthodontic treatment take?

-Treatment usually takes about 2 years.
-You will probably need to see the orthodontist regularly to get checked.
+Treatment usually takes about 1 to 3 years.
+You will need to see your orthodontist regularly for check-ups.
+Each appointment takes 30 to 60 minutes.

-If you have health insurance, check whether you can claim some costs.
+If you have health insurance, it may cover some of your costs.

 What are the benefits and risks of orthodontic treatment?

-Orthodontic treatment can help improve appearance as well as bite.
+Orthodontic treatment can help improve your appearance and bite.
 It can also help if you have problems with speaking, breathing and chewing.
-Having straight teeth can prevent damage from a bad bite, prevent tooth wear, and improve the mouth’s health.

 Learn more here about the development and quality assurance of healthdirect content.